 How to apply

 Step 3.
-Send the form to your housing office.
+Submit the completed form with supporting documents to your local housing office.

 How the rebate is calculated

-You have to reapply for the rebate at intervals which depends on your type of income.
-A reminder letter will be mailed out to you three weeks before the rebate expires.
+A reminder letter will be mailed to you three weeks before the rebate expires.

 You must contact the housing office within 28 days if any of the following happen: